Patent Protection and Software Innovation: Evidence from Alice

 Date Written: September 9, 2020

-Although software innovations are the cornerstone in the modern economy, their patent-ability, as well as the social and private value of software patenting, have continued to be at the center of policy debates pertaining to the U.S. patent system.
+Software innovations make up a cornerstone of the digital economy.
+The scope of their patent protection and the social and private value of software patenting are central to recent policy debates in the United States.
 The landmark 2014 U.S. Supreme Court ruling in Alice v.
-CLS Bank had profound impact on software patenting as it drastically limited the scope of patent protection on software innovations.
-Using Alice as a natural experiment, we found that limiting software patents had no detectable downsides to the value of software firms.
-Instead, it was associated with improved sales, greater engagements in open source development, and tighter scope of individual patents.
-Our findings offer implications for the extent to which software firms pursue patenting as a strategy to protect innovation versus pursuing alternative appropriability mechanisms.
-They also have compelling implications for patent policies on software and software-related inventions, such as artificial intelligence, business methods, and other emerging digital innovations.
+CLS Bank had a profound impact on software patenting, drastically narrowing the scope of patent protection on software innovations.
+Using Alice as a natural experiment, we found that narrowing the scope of software patents had no detectable downside for the value of software firms.
+Instead, it was associated with improved sales, a greater degree of open-source engagement, and a narrower scope of individual patents.
+Findings from this research note add to the software patent literature and offer renewed evidence of the roles of patents for software innovations in the digital economy.
+They also have compelling implications for patent policies on software and software-related inventions, such as artificial intelligence, big data, cloud computing, and other emerging digital innovations.

 Keywords: Innovations, Software Patents, Alice, Natural Experiment